ehealthsuisse/EPR-by-example/files/RegistryStoredQuery.md

 ### Response Message

+*TODO* add the originalProvider to the response message.

 Since the **[ebXML](http://www.ebxml.org)** standard is very generic, the response message is quite lengthy and needs some background information to interpret.